 At the time, Miki had only a little knowledge of Rumi.
 But he asked many questions and I tried to explain his philosophy of "Divine Love" as well as I could.

 When we next met - at an Israeli film festival in 2004 - I saw how much Miki's knowledge of Rumi had grown.
 He had developed an enthusiasm for his poetry and was clearly greatly influenced by his teachings.
 It was around that time that he moved out of his house, bought a caravan and decided to travel.

 In 2005, I received a phone call from Miki in which he declared: "I will go to Konya."

-I remember thinking then that it would be impossible for Miki to fulfill his ambitions.
-Konya is the religious centre for the followers of Rumi, the whirling Dervishes, and I tried to warn him that it would be difficult for him to be accepted there - not only as a Jew but as an Israeli.
+I remember thinking then that it would be impossible for Miki to fulfil his ambitions.
+Konya is the religious centre for the followers of Rumi, the Whirling Dervishes, and I tried to warn him that it would be difficult for him to be accepted there - not only as a Jew but as an Israeli.
 He did not listen.

 But when he called me a week later he had been accepted into a Mevlevi Sufi order as a guest and was learning sema.
 It was almost a miracle.

 There was hardly anybody in the order who could talk English and Miki was unable to converse with most of his teachers, so I decided to help out by translating, over the phone, some of his classes and the entirety of his first acceptance ritual.